After the birth

 Emotional support

-Talk to your health visitor or GP if you need help.
+Talk to your health visitor or GP.
 They can refer you to a specialist if needed.

 You can also refer yourself to NHS Talking Therapies (see More information below).